sandriiy/salesforce-google-drive-library/README.md

 </div>

 <!-- ABOUT THE PROJECT -->
-## About The Library
+# About The Library

 The Salesforce Google Drive Library offers programmatic access to Google Drive through API methods.
 This library simplifies coding against these APIs by providing robust methods for creating, cloning, downloading, sharing, and searching files and drives.
-Its implementation is a fully decoupled code, ensuring compatibility across any Salesforce environment without the need for additional customizations or restrictions.
+Its implementation is accompanied by a newer version of the Google Drive API v3.
+You can read about the benefits <a href="https://developers.google.com/drive/api/guides/v3versusv2">here</a>.

 To utilize this library effectively, an already configured Google Drive integration is required, as it relies on an access token for proper operation.
 Obtaining this token is the responsibility of the developer using the library.
 However, the library provides a user-friendly `GoogleCredential` interface and `GoogleAuthorizationCodeFlow` authorizer to facilitate the creation of all necessary credentials.